 Change is everywhere in modern organizations.
 Those organizations that find it easy to change succeed, the others suffer.
 Life in modern companies is signified by fast and frequent changes.
-Be it agile transformations, digitalization, new tools, new technology, new methods, new processes (and much more) - there are are many powerful drivers for change in a modern VUCA-World While the stories of painful and failed transformations and changes are abundant, there are organizations who successfully change seemingly without all the pain usually associated with it.
+Be it agile transformations, digitalization, new tools, new technology, new methods, new processes (and much more) - there are are many powerful drivers for change in a modern VUCA-World The stories of painful and failed change are abundant, yet there are organizations that successfully change frequently without all the pain.
 What makes their changes much more likely to succeed?
 And how make they change appear easy?
-Together with a few colleagues at bbv Software Services I took a dive into the topic and we came up with seven major factors that contribute to successful and lightweight change.
+Together with colleagues at bbv Software Services we dove into the topic and we came up with seven major factors that contribute to successful and lightweight change.

 What makes a change successful?

 Before digging into how changes are successfully executed, one has to look at what makes a change successful.
 Regardless of whether an organization moves to grow better or if its moving to fix a wrong situation, successfully executed changes share the same characteristics.

 Successful changes have a clear, well-communicated target that is explicitly measurable.
 They affect where and how they should so the side effects are minimal.
 The affected people accept the urgency and the way the change is brought about for it to be implemented successfully.
 High sustainability of the change is achieved, if it is experienced positively and consequently actively supported by the people affected by.

 We identified seven interlinked factors that increase the success of a change:

 - Need for change: A concise problem statement and explicit gap to “good”

 - Leadership and vision: Approachable people who expertly formulate and transport a vision of the target state